About IEA (Paris)

 demonstration, and information exchange.

-The IEA collaboration takes place under 42 Implementing Agreements, which currently cover a wide assortment of energy technologies in fossil fuels, renewable energy, nuclear fusion research and efficient energy end-use.
+The IEA collaboration takes place under 39 Implementing Agreements, or Technology Collaboration Programmes (TCP) which currently cover a wide assortment of energy technologies in fossil fuels, renewable energy, nuclear fusion research and efficient energy end-use.

-The Implementing Agreements "mechanism" is flexible and accommodates collaboration among different entities, such as governmental institutions, universities, utilities and private companies.
+The TCP "mechanism" is flexible and accommodates collaboration among different entities, such as governmental institutions, universities, utilities and private companies.

 IEA Web Site